Poeschl/docker-eti-sync-server/README.md

 ## Differences to the original server running in a VM

-* The container does not have any firewall functionality, so setting it to lan-only mode needs to be done by the host.
+* The container does not have any firewall functionality, but it prevents Resilio Sync from accessing the internet.
+  This means that the sync server can only be used locally.
 * The commands of the VM-based sync server are not available.
   The server starts automatically in the container and shuts it down when the container stops, that's it.
 * There is no auto-update of the sync-server container itself, you need to pull the latest image manually.